RosterElf Logo

 6.1.
 The 20-staff turnaround

-A Queensland UAV-part shop relied on a whiteboard, fuelling monthly overtime spikes and staff complaints.
-Transitioning to rostering features with skill-based tasks led to:
+A Queensland UAV-part shop relied on a whiteboard, fueling monthly overtime spikes and staff complaints.
+Transitioning to advanced rostering features with skill-based tasks led to:

 • 12% less overtime in three months